PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 *  According 1st article the Vilnius Municipality of the Region got Notice to Pay for Encrypted Data.
 This is typical Ransomware attack.
 There is High chance that (1) these Entities not even done attack and are Scammers (2) According International Agreement Republic of Lithuania do not pay for any entities who commit crimes.
 The Hostage in this sample is a Data for which release none gonna pay.
 *  According 16th paragraph of 1st Article Vilnius Municipality of the Region has not registered any of their Information Systems in the Register.
 In this Way none even know what kind of data they collect, keep & process.
-On the Table is a data at the beginning of commoners who may be exploited by these Cybercriminals even further.
+On the Table is a data at the beginning of commoners who may be exploited by these Cyber-criminals even further.
+*  The Police (4) require advanced knowledge for successfully completing research of the incident & probable data leak.
 *  Giving a chance to remove and backup (Emploees) Data for the Employees could limit conequences of an Ransomware attack.
 *  Having security Representative to teach Employees how to keep security Policies and Regulations in the Institution could boost efectiveness of an Incident Management in the Institution.
 ```